Part 5: Printing & Publishing

 Catching all my dumb mistakes

-When you stare at the same thing in the same format for too long, it starts to get easy missing even the obvious things.
-I'm glad I now have a hardcopy to review... really gives a different perspective.
+When you stare at the same thing for far too long, it gets easier to start missing even the most obvious things.
+I was glad to finally have a hardcopy for reviewing - really gives it a different perspective.

-Things look great drawing on screen, but the print came out too dark for my liking =(
+Things may look great on screen, but the print came out too dark for my liking =(

 1st proof comparison

-With Print-On-Demand services the choice of paper and ink is fixed.
-Even digital proofs don't tell you much because you're still reviewing it on a screen.
+With Print-On-Demand services, the choice of paper and ink is fixed.
+Even digital proofs cannot truthfully tell you much because at the end of the day, you are still reviewing it through a digital screen.

-I have no choice but to brighten my drawings instead in hopes that they turn out better for the second round...
+I had no choice but to brighten my drawings instead in hopes that they turn out better in the second round...

 2nd print proof